vertis/infio-copilot/README.md

      * Infio Copilot: Infio add selection to chat -> cmd + shift + L
      * Infio Copilot: Infio Inline Edit -> cmd + shift + K
 ![autocomplte](asserts/doc-set-hotkey.png)
+7. If you need to chat with documents, you must configure an embedding model.
+   - Currently, only SiliconFlow, Alibaba, Google, and OpenAI platforms support embedding models.

 ## Feedback and Support
 We value your input and want to ensure you can easily share your thoughts and report any issues: